 Compensatory Education aims to tackle cultural deprivation by providing extra funds and resources to schools and communities in deprived areas.
 It can also mean targeting extra resources to culturally deprived children specifically to make up for their cultural deficiencies.

-Three examples of Compensatory Education are:
+Three examples of Compensatory Education Policies are:

 - Operation Head Start